PackAssistant – Product

 • Projects are held in a database, facilitating fast search and location of existing projects.

-• Filtering can be performed for all parameters, either individually or by using multiple parameters at one time.
+• Filtering can be performed for all parameters, either individually or using several parameters simultaneously.

 • Projects and the corresponding results tables are presented with a clear vertical layout; results can be easily compared.